Patient Resource

 Mercury causes neurologic problems in developing babies.

-Methadone/Buprenorphine: Continue during labor; may split doses
+- Methadone/Buprenorphine: Continue during labor; doses may be split

-Prevents withdrawal; provider will guide dosing.
+Prevents withdrawal; your clinician will guide dosing.